Architecture

 performance No high-res timer in JS; timing is frame-index based.

 Because there is no timer or microtask scheduler, Solid's createResource, transitions, and enableScheduling are off-limits on the PSP.
 The compiler lints on importing them so you find out at build time, not on-device.
-Everything the browser and Bun hosts run is deliberately kept to the same subset, so an app that builds is an app that runs everywhere.
+Browser and Bun development builds stay inside the same syntax and scheduler subset.
+Target compatibility is checked separately from the manifest's required APIs and viewport contract, so (for example) a touch-required Vita app is rejected for PSP before compilation.

 taffy 0.11 for layout